India's tourist industry sees crisis looming from coronavirus visa ban

 Brijesh Patel, chairman of the governing council of the Indian Premier League for domestic cricket, said a meeting would be held on Saturday to discuss “all possibilities” regarding the tournament that is due to start this month, including visas for overseas players and whether spectators could watch.

-Reporting by Alasdair Pal and Devjyot Ghoshal in New Delhi; Additional reporting by Sudipto Ganguly in Mumbai, Jose Devasia in Kochi, Waruna Karunatilake in Colombo and Mohamed Junayd in Male; Editing by Sanjeev Miglani and Edmund Blair
+Reporting by Alasdair Pal and Devjyot Ghoshal in New Delhi; Additional reporting by Sudipto Ganguly in Mumbai, Jose Devasia in Kochi, Waruna Karunatilake in Colombo and Mohamed Junayd in Male; Editing by Sanjeev Miglani, Edmund Blair and Toby Chopra